 The lead researcher, dr Torben Daeneke, said most mobile phone touchscreens are made of transparent, indium tin oxide material, which is very conductive but also very fragile.

-"We took an old material and transformed it from the inside to create a new, extremely thin and flexible version"Said Daeneke.
-"You can bend it, you can twist it, and you can make it a lot cheaper and more efficient than the slow and expensive way we currently produce touchscreens."
+“We took an old material and transformed it from the inside out to create a new, extremely thin and flexible version”Said Daeneke.
+“You can bend it, you can twist it, and you could make it much cheaper and more efficient than the slow, expensive way we currently make touchscreens.”

 Turning it practically into two dimensions also makes it more transparent, so it allows more light to pass through.
 Not to mention energy efficiency: such a touchscreen mobile phone would extend battery life by approximately 10%.